 There are different types of Internet connections.
 For example, you can connect via a modem, a DSL connection, a wireless AirPort connection, or an Ethernet network.
 You will need to supply Mac OS X with specific information about your connection type, Internet service provider, or network.
 The first step in configuring your connection is gathering the information needed for your connection type.
-To find out what information you need and for instructions on how to configure your connection type, see Appendix C, "Connecting to the Internet," on page 73.
-Your computer also has a Setup Assistant application to help walk you through setting up an Internet connection.
-Open System Preferences and click Network.
-Click the "Assist me" button to open Network Setup Assistant.
+To find out what information you need and for instructions on how to configure your connection type, see Appendix C, "Connecting to the Internet," on page 77.
+Your computer also has a Network Setup Assistant application to help walk you through setting up an Internet connection.